AlisAquilae/Academia/content/Notes/Literature Notes/River Flow/Reader RF-Chapter 4-Riverine Flow.md

 E_{\text{spec}} = d + \frac{Q^2}{2g \, B^2 \, d^2} \tag{4.24}
 $$

-This second way is more suitable for open water because the analysis in this sectioon will be done for one fixe
+This second way is more suitable for open water because the analysis in this section will be done for one fixed discharge $Q$.

+>[!Missing]
+>Insert Figure 4.13

+Figure 4.13 illustrates the energy analysis for a decreasing sequence of water depths $d_1 \gt d_2 \gt d_3 \gt d_4 \gt d_5 \gt d_6$ (and thus a sequence of decreasing static energies).
+As the discharge is kept constant, decreasing water depth also results in increasing velocities: $v_1 \lt v_2 \lt v_3 \lt v_4 \lt v_5 \lt v_6$.
+- At first ($1 \to 2$) the decrease of the water depth $d$ causes a decrease in the total energy: the kinetic energy increases ($v_2 \gt v_1$), but the static energy decreases more.
+- For ($2 \to 3$) the kinetic energy keeps increasing, but the decrease of static energy is still larger, so the total energy still decreases.
+- Around the so-called critical situation (3, 4) the decrease of the total energy stops, and the increase of kinetic energy becomes equal to the loss in static energy